 - Tens of millions of workers in all 50 states are now covered by the federal Pregnant Workers Fairness Act, so they can stay healthy and attached to the workforce during pregnancy and immediately after childbirth.

-- 57 million workers who previously did not have a single paid sick day are now covered by a state or local paid sick time law.
+- Nearly 60 million workers who previously did not have a single paid sick day are now covered by a state or local paid sick time law.

-- 37 million workers have access to paid family and medical leave in their state, allowing them to care for a new child or seriously ill family member or to recover from their own serious health condition.
+- Over 40 million workers have access to paid family and medical leave in their state, allowing them to care for a new child or seriously ill family member or to recover from their own serious health condition.